apovall/magpie/readme.md

 - [] Tidy up code to be less verbose
 - [] Incorporate build tools to do minification step in repo.
 - [] Incorporate `devConfig` into HTML
+- [x] Add ability to email serial output to developer
+- [x] Improved basic styling
+- [] Add more styling options for end users.